midwayjs/pandora/docs/source/en/introduce.md

-title: What is the Pandora.js ?
+title: What is Pandora.js ?
 ---

 ## Background

-The Pandora.js project is the first time of Alibaba Midway team to open source. and it also is a perfect summary of the Node.js operation, management and monitoring of the production environment of Alibaba in these years since 2014.
+As a consequence of years of experiences on enterprise Node.js applications management, Midway team from Alibaba open-sourced Pandora.js finally.
+It is an application manager integrates many capabilities like monitoring, debugging, resiliency.
+You are more than welcome to use it, as well as build your operation infrastructure upon it.

-The main concepts of the Pandora.js has three points, Manageable, Measurable and Traceable:
+The main concepts of Pandora.js are:

 1. Manageable
-  * The standard management capabilities of applications, processes and basic services (such as middleware).
+  * Standard management capabilities of applications, processes and basic services (such as middleware).
   * Graceful online/offline.
-  * inter-process object proxying.
+  * Inter-process object proxying.
-  * and so on.
 2. Measurable
-  * The Metrics capability can measure any part of the application.
+  * Be able to measure different aspects of applications.
-  * May types, such as gauge value, counter, meter, histogram, and so on.
+  * Support tons of metrics types, gauge, counter, meter, histogram, etc.
 3. Traceable
-  * Open-Tracing standarded tracking capability for business logic link.
-  * It can track each request has queried several times MySQL, several times Redis and so on.
-  * Inspect business logic link is no longer difficult.

-All of the above data and capabilities are all passed to the RESTFul API or the text log file, so you can easily integrate that into your business environment.
+  * Be able to trace the whole execution stack, inspect applications at runtime.
+  * Support tons of 3rd party middlewares, MySQL, redis, etc.
+  * Compatible with Open-Tracing standard

+The data can be achieved via RESTFul API or local file system.
+It is super easy to integrate it with your monitoring system.

 ## Abstract

-> Note: In this documentation, Pandora and Pandora.js all refer to the same thing, that all means the Pandora.js project.
+> Note: In this documentation, Both pandora and pandora.js refer to the same concept, which is the Pandora.js project.

 Pandora.js is an Application Manager for Node.js Applications represented by [Alibaba Group](http://www.nasdaq.com/symbol/baba).